kasterma/drlnd-continuous/README.md

 and open `files/Continous_Control.ipynb`.
 In this notebook (as provided by udacity) you can see some initial interaction with the Reacher environment, and with that see that the core dependencies are correctly installed.

+# TODO

+- In the unity environment there is a parameter train_mode; currently unclear what that does to the environment.